Market breathes new life into an old farm

 Verle says he never would’ve imagined his hog pens being used like this, but he believed in Ammie’s vision.
 “I like to be optimistic,” he says.
 “Why be any other way?
 To be a farmer, you have to be optimistic.”

 Ammie’s goal was to have a couple hundred people per day come through the gate, and attendance exceeded that goal both days.
-Many vendors have already reserved their spot for the fall market, set for September 24 and 25.
+Many vendors quickly reserved their spot for the fall market.
 “We wanted to bring the cool, hip, trendy things to the farm, but the city people loved coming to the farm and hanging out here for the day,” she says.
 Locals enjoyed being able to get an iced latte and do some shopping without driving to town.

 Just getting started